 Ideally, you should make diet and lifestyle changes before you become pregnant.
 Start taking prenatal vitamins six months before conception or as soon as you find out you’re pregnant.
-Once pregnant, Dr. Swank encourages women to eat small frequent meals with lots of fruits, vegetables and proteins.
+Once pregnant, women should eat small frequent meals with lots of fruits, vegetables and proteins.
 During the first trimester, this may help manage any nausea.
-Avoid foods like raw and deep water fish, unpasteurized foods and caffeine—she says pregnant women should not drink more than two small cups of coffee per day.
-Therefore, pre-pregnancy is a good time to start preparing yourself for these adjustments.
+Avoid foods like raw and deep water fish, unpasteurized foods and caffeine — pregnant women should not drink more than two small cups of coffee per day.
+Pre-pregnancy is a good time to start preparing yourself for these adjustments.

 Some women start feeling nauseous as soon as they miss their first period.
 In fact, 70 percent of women experience nausea and vomiting during their pregnancy.
-Dr. Swank says ginger supplements, small frequent meals and Vitamin B6 can help alleviate those symptoms, which usually end by the second trimester.
+Ginger supplements, small frequent meals and vitamin B6 can help alleviate those symptoms, which usually end by the second trimester.
 However, some women won’t experience it at all and that’s also normal.
 You may begin having food aversions or cravings.
 During early pregnancy, women often experience breast pain as well as fatigue, which is due to their changing hormones.

 First prenatal appointment

-At your first appointment, you’ll usually have an ultrasound to confirm your due date, doctors will review nutrition and safety again, and order prenatal labs and other screenings tests.
-In uncomplicated pregnancies, you will typically see your OB/GYN every four weeks until 28 weeks.
+At your first appointment, you’ll usually have an ultrasound to confirm your due date.
+Doctors will review nutrition and safety again and order prenatal labs and other screenings tests.
+In uncomplicated pregnancies, you'll typically see your OB/GYN every four weeks until 28 weeks.
 At 28 weeks you’ll have a visit every two weeks and from 36 weeks on, every week.

 Work and exercise